Daniel-KM/Omeka-S-module-Translator/README.md

 - [ ] Finalize manual translation; use a tab in resource and a specific menu (see AiGenerator).
 - [ ] Store of translated values in resource itself.
 - [ ] Use resource template to define properties to translate instead of the main settings.
+- [x] Translation of site page blocks of the copied pages of a site group.
-- [ ] Translation of site page blocks.
+- [ ] Translation of the labels of the navigation of the sites.
 - [ ] Add options of DeepL Api.
-- [ ] Translate html and xml and manage their options.
+- [ ] Translate html and xml of the values and manage their options (done for the page blocks).
 - [ ] Add template form to store values or not.
 - [ ] Add to api.
 See https://www.w3.org/TR/json-ld/#language-indexing
 - [ ] See https://packagist.org/packages/boxblinkracer/phpunuhi, a framework to validate and manage translations.